Sheaves on weighted projective planes and modular forms

 \textbf{Example 1}.
 Let $\F$ be a rank $1$ toric torsion free sheaf on $\PP^2$.
 In each chart $\U_i \cong \C^2$, $\F$ is described by its $S$-family $\hat{F}_i$ (Section 3)

 where on and above the solid line all weight spaces are $\C$ and all maps are the identity and below the solid line all weight spaces and maps are $0$.
-The solid dot indicates an element $(A_j, A_k) \in \Z^2$ which determines the position of the partition.
-According to Theorem \ref{main}, this glues to a toric sheaf if and only if
+The solid dot indicates an element $(u_j, u_k) \in \Z^2$ and determines the position of the partition.
+According to Theorem \ref{main}, this data to a toric sheaf if and only if

 \textbf{Example 2}.
 Let $\F$ be a rank 1 toric torsion free sheaf on $\PP(1,1,2)$.
 The charts $\U_1$ and $\U_2$ have a box of size $2$, whereas $\U_3$ has a trivial box.
-Since we are in the rank 1 case, for each $i=1,2,3$ there is only one $b_i \in \cB_\T$ for which the stacky $S$-family ${}_{b_i}\hat{F}_i$ is nonzero (Section 3).
+Since the rank is 1, for each $i=1,2,3$ there is only one $b_i \in \cB_\T$ for which the stacky $S$-family ${}_{b_i}\hat{F}_i$ is non-zero (Section 3).
 A priori this gives $2\cdot 2 = 4$ choices of $b_i$'s.
-The gluing conditions reduce this to 2 choices
+The gluing conditions of Theorem \ref{main} reduce this to two choices

-Fix one of these 2 choices.
+Fix one of these two choices.
 On each chart $\U_i$, the $S$-family ${}_{b_i}\hat{F}_i$ is given by the same data as in the previous example.
-Here we temporarily ignore the fact that the weight spaces in $\U_3$ carry a $\bmu_2$-action.
-This local data is described by $3$ partitions and $6$ integers $A_1, \ldots, A_6 \in \Z$.
-The gluing conditions impose $A_2 = A_3, \ A_4 = A_5, \ A_6 = A_1$ as in the previous example.
+Here we temporarily ignore the fact that the weight spaces in $\U_3$ carry a $\bmu_2$-action which we address in a moment.
+This local data is described by three partitions and six integers $u_1, \ldots, u_6 \in \Z$.
+The gluing conditions of Theorem \ref{main} impose $u_2 = u_3, \ u_4 = u_5, \ u_6 = u_1$ as in the previous example.
 On the chart $\U_3$, each weight space carries a $\bmu_2$-action.
-Fixing the weight of one nonzero weight space determines the weights of all other weight spaces.
-Since $\bmu_2$ acts by $(-1,-1)$, the weights alternate as in example 1 of Section 3.
-For fixed partitions and integers $A_i$, this a priori gives 2 choices of $\bmu_2$-actions.
-However, the gluing condition allow precisely one choice!
-(It is immediate there can be at most one choice.
-Looking closer one finds that there is a choice.) \\
+Fixing the weight of one non-zero weight space determines the weights of all other weight spaces.
+Since $\bmu_2$ acts by $(-1,-1)$, the weights alternate as in Example 1 of Section 3.
+For fixed partitions and integers $u_i$ as above, this a priori gives two choices of $\bmu_2$-actions.
+However, the gluing conditions of Theorem \ref{main} allow precisely one choice! \\